Editor Kellina goes code red: A firsthand look at the police and fire teams in action

 Fire department

 12:35 p.m. — I reported to Fire Station 1 located on Marshall Street North on the outskirts of downtown Winston-Salem.
 I got to meet several firefighters, engineers, and tour the station.
 No, I did not see any pole.
-According to one of the fire engineers, poles are made at fire stations with a smaller square footage to maximize the use of space, such as in bigger cities like New York City.
+One fire engineer explained that poles are typically installed in stations with limited square footage to save space — a common practice in larger cities like New York.

 Fun Fact: firefighters have 80 seconds between receiving a call and leaving the station.